Microsoft SQL Server Pros and Cons: Top 5 Advantages and Disadvantages

 4. Features

-Users value the enterprise-grade security and powerful features of Microsoft SQL Server, ensuring effective data management and compliance.
+Users value the enterprise-grade security of Microsoft SQL Server, ensuring the protection of sensitive financial data.

 See 23 mentions